 After all, this TechSmith survey found that 98% of people who use video at work say it improves the effectiveness of their message.

-However, instructional videos can be used for more than just educating viewers, as videos can also help you grow your business.
+Instructional videos are also a great way to help grow your business.
 By providing educational content to potential customers, businesses can establish themselves as industry leaders and earn the trust of their audience.
-Moreover, having video content on your website can work to increase traffic to your site and boost social media engagement.
+Moreover, having video content on your website can increase traffic to your site and boost social media engagement.

 With such a wide range of uses and benefits, it’s no wonder that video content is the number one way people prefer to share knowledge and learn new skills.
-In fact, research shows that people prefer to consult video content when looking for answers to specific questions.
-Additionally:

 - 83% of people prefer watching videos to accessing instructional or informational content via text or audio.